wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Good turnout tonight," Tamsin observed, watching families claim spots along the railing and couples settle onto the scattered benches.
 "Must be sixty people here already, and the music hasn't even started."

 The bandstand sat at the promenade's center like a small island of possibility, its white-painted gazebo structure gleaming in the golden light.
-A three-piece ensemble was setting up inside—guitar, violin, and what looked like a small accordion—their instruments case open at their feet for donations.
+A three-piece ensemble was setting up inside: guitar, violin, and what looked like a small accordion; their instruments case open at their feet for donations.
 The musicians tuned and tested their sound levels, sending fragments of melody drifting across the water.

 "That's what worries me," Rooke said quietly.
 "Big crowds, open water, musicians who might not understand rhythm safety.
 Recipe for problems."

 Ivy had learned to pay attention to Rooke's concerns about water.
-His unease wasn't irrational—it came from understanding how seams could use large bodies of water to amplify their effects, turning what should be calming natural rhythms into something dangerous.
+His unease wasn't irrational; it came from understanding how seams could use large bodies of water to amplify their effects, turning what should be calming natural rhythms into something dangerous.
 The river below them moved with deceptive gentleness, but she could feel an underlying restlessness in its flow.

 "Any readings yet?" she asked, touching the token at her throat.
 It felt normal temperature, but there was something in the evening air that made her skin prickle with awareness.